 1. Develop your menu concept

-First and foremost, you should ask yourself what you want your restaurant to be known for.
+Ask yourself what you want your restaurant to be known for.
 The best ‘what’ in your area?
 From here, you can begin to develop a flavor profile with supporting elements such as colors and textures that will deliver that promise.

 The goal is to keep it simple and memorable.
 Try to keep your menu under 32 items for optimal productivity, and to minimize confusion and anxiety among your guests.
 Remember, guests prefer to make a decision within 120 seconds.